olcf/olcf-user-docs/systems/summit_user_guide.rst

 ``bsub -W 3:00 -nnodes 2048 -P ABC123 -Is /bin/bash``

-As pointed out in :ref:`login-launch-and-compute-nodes`, you will be placed on a batch node upon launching an interactive job and as usual need to use ``jsrun`` to access the compute node(s):
+As pointed out in :ref:`login-launch-and-compute-nodes`, you will be placed on a launch (a.k.a. "batch") node upon launching an interactive job and as usual need to use ``jsrun`` to access the compute node(s):

 .. code::